Now Accepting 2017-2018 Service Member Applications

-The purpose of Arkansas GardenCorps is to promote the use of school and community gardens to increase environmental awareness and sustainable agriculture practices in Arkansas communities.
-Members will assist with the following GardenCorps objectives:
+Arkansas GardenCorps is an AmeriCorps program hosted by the Childhood Obesity Prevention Research Program at the Arkansas Children’s Research Institute in Little Rock, Arkansas.
+The mission of Arkansas GardenCorps is to promote the use of school and community gardens to provide nutrition education with the purpose of reducing childhood obesity and to increase environmental awareness and sustainable agriculture practices in Arkansas communities.
+Members assist Service Sites across the state of Arkansas with the following objectives:

-- An education award in the amount of $2,775 if they successfully complete 900 hours of service.
+- An education award in the amount of $2,907.50 if Service Member successfully completes 900 hours of service.

 In general, essential functions of the position include: